 angle of the sloping ceiling.

-the tallest point.
+made to 1800mm tall.
 In such an instance measure to your required height,

 then horizontally across to the sloping ceiling.
+Just remember to

 2. N.B.
 Horizontal measurements must